Preliminary assessment unable to access full type description.

 Habitat and Ecology

-Petrak’s list (1937) records the type specimen was described in pine woods, but the extent of habitat is unknown.
+Petrak’s list (1937) records the type specimen was described from grass meadows but the extent of habitat is unknown.

 No major threats identified due to lack of information about habitat extent and ecology of species.